tfoote/design/_includes/contribute/use-git.md

 For more extensive changes, you will want to:

-1. First fork this repository
+1. **First fork this repository**
   * This will create a version of the project under your username.
-2. Clone it to your local machine (set up a local copy of the repository)
+2. **Clone it to your local machine (set up a local copy of the repository)**
-  *
+  * This means that you will save, onto your computer, your own version of all the files on this site.
+These are the ones you will edit.
-3. Edit it there
+3. **Edit it there**
-  *
+  * Use the language [Markdown](https://tfoote.github.io/design/courses/how-to-contribute/units/markdown-syntax/) to make your edits.
-4. Then propose a pull request
+4. **Then propose a pull request**
-  *
+  * When you are finished editing, you submit your work using a "pull request" in Git.
+Your edits will be reviewed and, if approved, incorporated into the site!

 The following instructions will lead you through this process.